frdedynamics/ADA526/docs/project.md

 ### References
 - Here you should put a numbered list of references to all sources you have used in the report, using IEEE referencing style
 - These references should be cited from the text, using the IEEE citation format with citation number in square brackets, e.g. [3] for the third reference in the list
-- For guidance on the IEEE referencing style, see for example: https://www.bath.ac.uk/publications/library-guides-to-citing-referencing/attachments/ieee-style-guide.pdf
+- For guidance on the IEEE referencing style, see [here](https://www.bath.ac.uk/publications/library-guides-to-citing-referencing/attachments/ieee-style-guide.pdf)

 ### Appendices
 - Include here the 3 presentations made for the PDR, CDR and final presentations.